 How to manually clear the DNS cache on a Mac computer running macOS Sierra or later?

-Managing DNS settings, sometimes is useful a solution, when encountering connection issues.
-Most commonly DNS settings are manged by network or system administrators or web developers.
-DNS stands for domain name system, DNS settings are responsible for translating domain names to Internet Protocol (IP) addresses.
-If there would be no DNS servers Internet users would have to remember the IP address of each website, for example instead of typing www.apple.com in your Internet browser you would have to type 18.104.22.168 And that is not very convenient.
-One of the most popular cases when you would want to clear DNS cache is when you seek that name server respond properly.
-Also if you made changes in /etc/ hosts file to achieve the effect you will have to clear the DNS cache.
-Frequently, if you're following some how to do guides, authors don't mention, that changes may not take an effect until you reset the DNS cache.
+Managing Domain Name System (DNS) settings is a useful approach when encountering connection issues.
+Commonly, DNS settings are managed by network/system administrators or web developers.
+DNS settings are responsible for translating domain names to Internet Protocol (IP) addresses.
+Without DNS servers, Internet users would have to remember the IP address of each website.
+For example, rather than typing www.apple.com in the Internet browser, users would have to type 18.104.22.168 - obviously, not very convenient.
+There are situations when you will need to clear DNS cache, such as to ensure that the name server responds correctly.
+Also, if you have made changes in the /etc/ hosts file, you must clear the DNS cache for them to take effect.
+This last point is not often mentioned in many guides - changes might not take effect until DNS cache is reset.

-To clear DNS cache it is usually enough to restart your Mac, however there are cases when reboot is not an option.
-Clearing DNS cache settings is not a very difficult task, but since it includes using command line it may look confusing and frustrating, especially if you're not familiar with using Terminal and it's commands.
-It is important to mention, that commands and the whole procedure varies with every version of Mac's operating system - this guide will show you how to reset DNS cache on macOS Sierra operating system.
+Restarting the Mac will often clear DNS cache, however there are cases when a reboot is not an option.
+Clearing DNS cache settings is not a difficult task, but since it includes using the command line, it may seem confusing as first, especially if you are not familiar with using Terminal commands.
+Note that these commands, and the procedures, vary with each version of the Mac operating system - this guide explains how to reset DNS cache on the macOS Sierra operating system.

 Table of Contents: